earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 ---
-title: "Nix Turns 20, but What is It?"
+title: "Nix Turns 20.
+What the Hell is It?"
 categories:
   - Articles
 toc: true